Asics GT 3000 3 Review Facts

 The upper is an open mesh material with added overlays.
 These overlays have been placed to solve bunion

 problems and are called Bunion Windows design for overlays.
 I don’t know how much it truly helps, but it’s a smart idea by Asics and if it helps someone with bunion problems then it’s worth it.
 The lacing system

-is your standard lacing system that also has discrete eyestay that helps with lacing security.
+is your standard lacing system that helps with lacing security.
 Asics also uses California Slip Lasting, which is attached to the canvas of the shoe and helps provide comfort and stability.
 Then there is the clutch heel counter on the back that furthers the support and stability of the upper.
 Like the midsole and outsole, Asics put a lot of technology and thought into the upper.
 It’s truly an over-designed shoe meant to hold up under any and all conditions.